James Cameron Edition – Sea Dweller Deep Sea Blue 116660

 Rolex has an impressive history of making exclusive valuable watches.
-Their Oyster Perpetaul collection is probably their most famous model.
+Their Oyster Perpetual collection is probably their most famous model.
 The Sea Dweller is one of those.
-More specific the Rolex Sea Dweller deepsea James Cameron.
+More specific the Rolex Sea Dweller deep sea James Cameron.

-This exclusive model is made in commemoration of the record-breaking dive, made to the bottom of Mariana trench, on the 12th of March 2012 by James Cameron.
+This exclusive highly collectible model is made in commemoration of the record-breaking dive, made to the bottom of Mariana trench, on the 12th of March 2012 by James Cameron.
 What a stunning watch!

 One of the most impressive Sea Dwellers Rolex ever made

-Cameron made that dive with a supercharged version of the Sea Dweller Deepsea divers watch (with a extended case of 51.4mm) made by the engineers of Rolex.
+Cameron made that dive with a supercharged version of the Sea Dweller Deepsea divers watch.
+This model had an extended case of 51.4mm, made by the engineers of Rolex.
 The watch was attached on a hydraulic arm hanging outside of the one man submarine “Deepsea Challenger”.

 The Sea Dweller deepsea D-blue dial – James Cameron by Rolex

-Although the Rolex Sea Dweller Deepsea James Cameron looks stylish but simple this masterpiece is far from an ordinary divers.
+Although the Rolex Sea Dweller Deepsea James Cameron looks stylish but simple, this masterpiece is far from an ordinary divers.
 The eye catching dial starts at the top in Blue to transcend at the bottom in deep black.
-Not surprisingly this resembles the deep oceans that any diver wants to explore.
-Okay… perhaps not to the extreme dark depths that are imprinted on the dial….
+Not surprisingly this resembles the deep oceans that every professional diver wants to explore.
+Okay, perhaps not to the extreme dark depths that are imprinted on the dial….

-Now we have to admit that probably the majority of the buyers of any Sea Dweller might never had diving goggles fitted to the face for a bit of snorkelling on the surface, let aside had the pleasure of real diving.
-But we all know that now-a-days divers-watches are fashionable items that are to be worn any day and anywhere… as long it is outside of the water (not?!)
+Now we have to admit that probably the majority of the buyers of any Sea Dweller might never had diving goggles fitted to the face.
+Let alone have been out there for a bit of snorkeling on the surface or had the pleasure of real diving.
+But we all know that now-a-days divers-watches are fashionable items that are to be worn any day and anywhere.
+As long it is outside of the water (not?!)

-Saturation divers who dive to extreme depths need to be decompressed at a hyperbaric chamber and the Rolex Deepsea D-blue obviously comes prepared for that.
+Saturation divers who dive to extreme depths need to be decompressed at a hyperbaric chamber.
+Hence the Rolex deep sea D-blue comes prepared for that.
 A gas escape valves is fitted on the left side of the watch.
-This valve ensures helium can escape as it can built up in the watch as the diver is decompressing from saturation in ‘the tank’.
+This valve ensures helium can escape, as it can built up in the watch during the dive, as the diver is decompressing from saturation in ‘the tank’.
 (Explanation can be found here)